Farndale: Etymology

 Sources disagree on the origin of the name Farndale, although it is a combination of two parts "Farn" and "Dale".

-There a four possible origins for "Farn" all of which do describe the dale.
-It may be derived from the Celtic "Faren" meaning beautiful; alternatively it could be derived from the Scandinavian "FæN" meaning sheep or possibly from Old English "Fearn" meaning fern or ferny place or from the Gaelic "Feàrna" which means alder tree of which there are many in Farndale.
+There a four possible origins for "Farn" all of which do describe the dale although the most likely are Scandinavian or Celtic.
+It may be derived from the Celtic "Faren" meaning beautiful; alternatively it could be derived from the Scandinavian "får" meaning sheep or possibly from Old English "Fearn" meaning fern or ferny place or from the Gaelic "Feàrna" which means alder tree of which there are many in Farndale.

 While Dale probably means Valley either derived from Scandinavion "Dalr" or Anglian "Dæl" although it could be derived from the Gaelic "Dail" meaning level field by a river.

 The name of the River Dove which flows through Farndale is almost definitely from either the Old British "Dubo" meaning Black or from the Gaelic "Dubh" also meaning black, hence Black (or Dark) River.

 Geography

 Farndale is a valley within the North York Moors, it is surrounded by some of the wildest moorland in England.
 The dale is sandwiched between Bransdale to the west, Rosedale to the east and Westerdale to the north.
 To the north-east sits Blakey Ridge at over 400 m above sea level, and to the north-west, Cockayne Ridge reaching up to 454 m above sea level is one of the highest points of the North York Moors.
 The southern boundary of the Farndale Parishes are along Harland Beck and Shortsha Beck (across Lowna Lund), although the Gillamoor to Hutton-le-Hole road is considered as the boundary for all other purposes, south of this the dale continues but changes its name to Douthwaitedale, though the Tabular Hills until it reaches Keldhome then Kirkby Mills just east of Kirkbymoorside.

 The River Dove rises on Westerdale Moor North of Farndale, then flows through Farndale south-east past to Church Houses.
 Here it turns south and continues meandering past Low Mill to Lowna.
 At Gillamoor it heads south-east again past Hutton-le-Hole before returning southwards past Ravenswick and to the east of Kirkbymoorside.
 It continues past Keldholme and Kikrby Mills to Great Edstone.
 From there it flows south-south-east to where it joins the River Rye in the Vale of Pickering near the village of Salton.
-Several tributaries meet the Dove through Farndale two of these make the valley is almost 'cactus' shaped, with a long central valley following the River Dove, and two side branches to make the arms - Blakey Gill near Church Houses and West Gill near Low Mill.
+Several tributaries meet the Dove through Farndale.

+Population

+The combined population of the civil parishes of Farndale East and Farndale West at the time of the 2021 Census was 160.
+The census Figures are combined under Farndale West.

+In recent years there has been a negative trend in the population as indicated by the following population estimate and censuses.